malrepos/project_3_auction/README.md

 4. streamlit run `nft.py`.

-5. Owner of minted NFT itself must be the one of deploying the **auction** contact.
+5. Owner of minted NFT itself must be the one who deployed the **auction** contact.
 (NFT owner and Auction Contract Seller must be the same).
-6. When deploying `auction.sol` auction contract, both `minted token_ID` and `Smart Contract` address are required.
+6. When deploying `modifiedAuction.sol` auction contract, both `minted token_ID` and `Smart Contract` address are required.
 (One auction contract for one NFT_ID sale)

 7. update auction_contract_address in `.env`